-What are the Main Differences Between an SBA Loan and Commercial Loan?
+What’s the Difference Between an SBA loan and a Commercial Loan?

 Two of the most common forms of business lending are commercial loans and United States government-backed Small Business Administration (SBA) loans.
 While both types of loans function similarly, there are key differences between them that can make one or the other a clear choice for any business owner.

 But before we examine them in turn, remember that in many ways, a loan is a bet.
 By lending money to a small business owner, the financial institution is betting that they will be able to recoup that capital with interest.
 By looking at lending with that framework, you can see that most differentiating loan qualities and borrower criteria functions to either make sure you’re a safe bet, or to protect the lender from less safe bets.
 Equipment loans, for example, hold the newly-bought equipment as collateral, protecting the lender.

 A common misconception about SBA loans is that the government itself gives out the loan.
 That’s not the case.
 SBA loans are acquired much like a commercial loan.
 The fundamental difference is that the US government guarantees up to 75% of the loan amount.

 That guarantee acts like an insurance policy for lenders.
 If a business owner is unable to make the monthly payments and defaults on the loan, the government protects the lender from catastrophic loss.
 Think about it through the betting framework.
 If you were able to lose a maximum of 25% of your bet amount, wouldn’t you be more likely to place more wagers?
 That’s the idea behind the SBA loan program.

 That’s not to say the SBA is handing out loans to anyone on the street.
 That guarantee is made with taxpayer dollars, and taxpayers wouldn’t stand for their hard-earned money being spent helping out financial institutions investing in substandard small businesses.